k1r0s/kaop-ts/docs/api.md

   meta.commit() // triggers the next advice or method in the
   // call stack (mandatory if your advice contains async operations)
+  // if arguments are provided then it will be pushed to meta.args as kaop/issues/12

   meta.skip() // prevent execution of following advices until method execution